 Our housing stock is shite and our rentals are the worst.
 Cold and damp, they are literally making us sick.
 Renters in NZ have worse health outcomes than homeowners.
 What’s good health worth? $50 a week? $100? $250?

 My house isn’t perfect.
 In the worst of winter it still gets too cold and the windows mist over.
 Yet it is many times better than the rentals I’ve endured.
 I can actually breathe.
 And that is priceless.
 More importantly, now I can install insulation, a heat pump, whatever I want.

 Fixing renting needs to start here.
 Longer tenure is pointless if the property still sucks.
 But that does bring us to…

 Can you afford the instability?

 Renters have to move.
 (Often at the most inconvenient times.)
 Pay nonrefundable agent fees.
-Pay for the cost of moving with the bronx movers (trucks, cleaning, double rent etc) over and over again.
+Pay for the cost of moving (trucks, cleaning, double rent etc) over and over again.
 Sneak away from work to view houses because viewings are only ever during business hours.
 And you’ll have to do it many, many times because there’s so much competition for rentals.

 That’s before we even try to quantify the stress involved with this lack of tenure.
 If you want a family, add kids into the picture and imagine how much harder it gets.

 What will you do when you stop working?